Changing your life is more about mindset than anything else.

 Too often, we create vague goals.
 But vague goals lead to vague action.
 Vague action guarantees that you will never achieve what you set out to do.

-So if you want to quit your day job and make a six-figure income as a blogger, then you need to get specific about what your life will be like.
+So if you want to quit your day job and turn your side-hustle into a six-figure business, then you need to get specific about what your life will be like.

 You can be specific about a relationship goal, too.
 Think about what type of person you want to meet.
 What activities will you do together?
 What interests will you pursue?
 What kind of sex life will you have?